Delta-Stewardship-Council/deltafish/README.md

 Unless you are familiar with SQLite, you may want to only perform simple operations such as `filter`, `select`, and `join` before you `collect_data()` and then can run any R operation on the dataset.
 You can perform more complex operations like `mutate` and `summarise` but some R expressions cannot be translated to SQLite and will return an error.
 If you are familiar with SQLite, you can alternatively interact with the database using SQLite queries through the `RSQLite` package.

 To begin, install the package as below and run `create_fish_db()`.
-This will download the data and create the arrow dataset.
+This will download the data and create the SQLite database.

 ## Installation